openstack-archive/fuel-virtualbox/README.md

 - xxd
 - Cygwin for Windows host PC
 - Enable VT-x/AMD-V acceleration option on your hardware for 64-bits guests
+- Internet access should be enabled.

 Run
 ---

 In order to successfully run Mirantis OpenStack under VirtualBox, you need to:
 - download the official release (.iso) and place it under 'iso/' directory
-- run "./launch.sh" (or "./launch\_8GB.sh" or "./launch\_16GB.sh" according to your system resources).
+- run "./launch.sh" (or "./launch\_8GB.sh" or "./launch\_16GB.sh" according
+to your system resources).
 It will automatically pick up the iso and spin up master node and slave nodes

-If you run this script under Cygwin, you may have to add path to VirtualBox directory to your PATH.
+If you run this script under Cygwin, it will add the path to VirtualBox directory to your PATH automatically.
-Usually it is enough to run: export PATH=$PATH:/cygdrive/c/Program Files/Oracle/VirtualBox

 If there are any errors, the script will report them and abort.

 If you want to change settings (number of OpenStack nodes, CPU, RAM, HDD), please refer to "config.sh".

 To shutdown VMs and clean environment just run "./clean.sh"

 To deploy on a remote machine just set environment variable REMOTE_HOST with ssh connection string.
 The variable REMOTE_PORT allows to specify custom port for ssh.

 ```bash
  REMOTE_HOST=user@user.mos.mirantis.net ./launch_8GB.sh
 # or
  REMOTE_HOST=user@user.mos.mirantis.net REMOTE_PORT=23 ./launch_8GB.sh
 ```

 TODO
 ----